okeefm/s3g/doc/gcode_protocol.markdown

 </tr>
 <tr>
  <td>Variable</td>
  <td>A variable is a placeholder in a line of gcode that can be replaced by a value during run time.
 Variables can be in either the Codes part of comments part of the Gcode line.
-A variable can only be a number, and is marked by a '#'.</td>
+A variable can be a string of any size, prefixed by a '#' sign.<td>
-<td>#0</td>
+<td>#0, #TEMP, #FOO</td>
 </tr>
 </table>